Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 ## What's Next?

-I've absolutely enjoyed the Scientefic Python Open-Source community and plan to continue working on projects including SciPy and PyTorch voluntarily going forward.
+I've absolutely enjoyed the Scientific Python Open-Source community and plan to continue working on projects including SciPy and PyTorch voluntarily going forward.